bradleyfrank/cmarks/README.md

 ## Notes

-- Bookmarked commands have separate index numbers than zsh history
+- Bookmarked commands have separate index numbers than shell history
 - Index numbers are re-assigned when bookmarks are removed
 - Sync is rudimentary, use with caution